Ya-Ke “Grace” Wu, PhD, RN

 Gene Expression of Metabolic Hormones in Disordered Eating After Bariatric Surgery

-The purpose of this project is to investigate the changes in gene expression of metabolic hormones, including leptin, insulin, ghrelin, GLP-1, GIP, and nesfatinand, from pre- to post-bariatric surgery, and their associations with the pathogenesis of binge eating and loss of control eating after bariatric surgery.
+The purpose of this project is to investigate the changes in gene expression of metabolic hormones, including leptin, ghrelin, insulin, glucagon-like peptide-1, glucose-insulinotropic polypeptide, and nesfatin-1, from pre- to post-bariatric surgery, and their associations with the pathogenesis of binge eating and loss of control eating after bariatric surgery.

 R21 MH121726-02 (PI: Jessica Baker.
 Collaborator: Ya-Ke Wu)